arafato/azure-core-concepts-book/README.md

 Now what exactly is this RBAC, Owner, and Contributor role all about?
 Next!

 ##### Role-based Access Control
-Role.based Access Control (RBAC) is all about defining *what* your users are allowed to do.
+Role-based Access Control (RBAC) is all about defining *what* your users are allowed to do.
 For this purpose it provides built-in roles that you can use to assign to a user, groups, and applications.
 Azure RBAC has three basic roles that apply to all resource types: